 The truth is, yes.
 You can get sick from anal-oral contact.
 The intimacy of getting up in there brings with it the potential for cozying up to the viruses, bacteria and parasites that can reside in the rectum.
-Thankfully, there are simple and effective ways to lessen that risk so you can relax and enjoy.
+Thankfully, there are simple and effective ways to lessen that risk so you can relax, enjoy and stay healthy.

 Unfortunately, in terms of salad-tossing, romaine lettuce is not the lone delivery vehicle for bacteria.
-E. coli and salmonella, among other organisms, can be transmitted via ass-to-mouth activity, which can seriously upset the stomach.
+E. coli and salmonella, among other organisms, can be transmitted via ass-to-mouth activity, which can be dangerous and seriously upset the stomach.

 Tanginika Cuascud, clinical sexologist and sexual health educator, said that doesn’t make rimming any dirtier than the myriad ways we come into contact with germs in our daily lives.

 “It’s important to keep in mind that these infections are also passed on when people don’t wash their hands after going to the bathroom and these pathogens come into contact with food,” she said.

 Fortunately, there are some steps you can take to ensure good hygiene for safer sexual activity.

 Unless scat is your thing, cleanliness is next to godliness here.
 One way to ensure your protection plan is absolutely airtight is to use a dental dam, which will also protect you against sexually transmitted infections (STIs).

 Barrier or not, some prep work will make for a smoother experience.
 If you’ve got the time, douche.
 This will ensure you’ve flushed out your system and can ultimately give you peace of mind that surprises aren’t likely to pop up—or out.
 If you’d rather not douche, at the very least, take some extra time to wash your bum before getting intimate.
 For a quick spot clean, wet wipes can be a savior.